Dale Bruder discusses advertising methods with Cathy Sirk, who teaches Spanish to children. Dean Knuth / Staff

 "I'm not sure why I'm any different in their eyes," she added.

-Though she adopted many of the recommendations for marketing and general business principles suggested by business coach Dale Bruder, Sirk decided not to approach larger institutions such as Pima Community College.
+Though she adopted many of the recommendations for marketing and general business principles suggested by Business Coach Dale Bruder, Sirk decided not to approach larger institutions such as Pima Community College.
 "If I went to Pima, then I'd be working for Pima.
 And it would be teaching adults," Sirk reasoned.

 She summarized her past year with a huge sigh and a smile.